Pumas Winger Cordero Sends Bordeaux-Begles Third In French Top 14 - UrduPoint

 Lucu, a stand-in for former World Rugby player of the year Antoine Dupont with France, added a 66th minute penalty before Van Jaarsveld claimed a consolation try with four minutes left.

-Former New Zealand hooker Liam Coltman came off the bench as Lyon edged Pau 21-12 to record their first win since late November and Clermont overcame Perpignan 31-20 in the week after attack coach Xavier Sadourny left his position.

-French fly-half Enzo Herve kicked all of Brive's points as they beat Toulon 26-17 to move six points clear of bottom spot.

-Later, there is a re-run of the 2021 Top 14 and Champions Cup finals as La Rochelle, in fourth, host Toulouse.
+Later, Castres' trip to in-form Stade Francais is the pick of the ties along with a re-run of the 2021 Top 14 and Champions Cup finals as La Rochelle, in fourth, host Toulouse, who are top of the table.

 On Sunday, Racing 92 head south to champions Montpellier searching for their first victory since December 4.